-We have engaged a CRO to conduct our ongoing Phase 3 registrational trial for avasopasem for the reduction in the incidence of SOM in patients with locally advanced HNC receiving radiotherapy, our ongoing Phase 2a trial of avasopasem for the reduction of SOM in patients with locally advanced HNC receiving radiotherapy, our ongoing Phase 2a trial of avasopasem in Europe for the reduction of SOM in patients with locally advanced HNC receiving radiotherapy, our ongoing Phase 2a trial of avasopasem in Europe for the reduction of SOM in patients with locally advanced HNC receiving radiotherapy, our ongoing Phase 1/2 trial of GC4711 in patients with NSCLC, receiving SBRT, our planned Phase 2b trial of GC4711 in patients with LAPC, receiving SBRT, and expect to engage a CRO for future clinical trials of avasopasem, GC4711 and any other product candidates that we may progress to clinical development.
+We have relied, and expect to continue to rely, on CROs for the conduct of preclinical studies and clinical trials of avasopasem, rucosopasem and/or any other product candidates that we may progress to clinical development.
 We expect to continue to rely on third parties, such as clinical data management organizations, medical institutions and clinical investigators, to conduct those clinical trials.
 If any of our relationships with these third parties terminate, we may not be able to timely enter into arrangements with alternative third parties or to do so on commercially reasonable terms, if at all.
 In addition, any third parties conducting our clinical trials will not be our employees, and except for remedies available to us under our agreements with such third parties, we cannot control whether or not they devote sufficient time and resources to our clinical programs.
+We have no control over the ability of our CROs to maintain adequate quality control, quality assurance and qualified personnel.
+For example, in

-If these third parties do not successfully carry out their contractual duties or obligations or meet expected deadlines, if they need to be replaced or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical protocols, regulatory requirements or for other reasons, our clinical trials may be extended, delayed or terminated and we may not be able to obtain regulatory approval for or successfully commercialize our product candidates.
+October 2021, we announced topline data from the Phase 3 ROMAN trial of avasopasem in SOM and reported that the trial did not achieve statistical significance on the primary endpoint.
+Upon further analysis of the ROMAN data, an error by the CRO was identified in the statistical program.
+Correction of this error resulted in improved p-values for the primary and secondary endpoints, including the achievement of statistical significance on the primary endpoint.
+We announced the corrected topline results in December 2021.
+If our CROs and other third parties do not successfully carry out their contractual duties or obligations or meet expected deadlines, if they need to be replaced or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical protocols, regulatory requirements, their standard operating procedures and policies, or for other reasons, our clinical trials may be extended, delayed or terminated and we may not be able to obtain regulatory approval for or successfully commercialize our product candidates.
 Consequently, our results of operations and the commercial prospects for our product candidates would be harmed, our costs could increase substantially and our ability to generate revenue could be delayed significantly.